fedarko/pyfastg/README.md

 #### Edge names

-In particular, each edge in the file must have a name formatted like:
+Each edge in the file must have a name formatted like:

 ```bash
 EDGE_1_length_9909_cov_6.94721